cityjson/specs/docs/extensions.rst

 .. important::

-  While Extensions are less flexible than CityGML ADEs (ie they have a narrower scope, and less customisation is possible), it should be noticed that the flexibility of ADEs come at a price: standard software (eg viewer or spatial analysis software) will not process correctly files containing ADEs since specific code needs to be written.
-CityJSON Extensions are designed such that they can be read and processed by standard CityJSON software, often no changes in the code is required.
-This is achieved by enforcing a set of simple rules, as defined below, when adding new complex attributes and City Objects; if these are followed then a CityJSON files containing Extensions will be seen as 'standard' CityJSON files.
+  While Extensions are less flexible than CityGML ADEs (ie they have a narrower scope, and less customisation is possible), it should be noticed that the flexibility of ADEs comes at a price: standard software (eg viewer or spatial analysis software) will not process correctly files containing ADEs since specific code needs to be written.
+CityJSON Extensions are designed such that they can be read and processed by standard CityJSON software, and no changes in the code should be required.
+This is achieved by enforcing a set of simple rules when adding new complex attributes and City Objects (as defined below); if these rules are followed then a CityJSON files containing Extensions will be seen as 'standard' CityJSON files.

 1. Adding new (complex) attributes to City Objects
 **************************************************

-One of the philosophy of JSON is "schema-less", which means that one is allowed to define "new" properties for the JSON objects.
+One of the philosophy of JSON is "schema-less", which means that one is allowed to define "new" properties for the JSON objects (watch out: this does not mean that JSON cannot have schemas!).
 While this is in contrast to CityGML (and GML as a whole where schemas are encouraged), the schemas of CityJSON (:doc:`schema`) are partly following that philosophy.
 That is, for a given City Object, the list of "allowed" properties/attributes is listed in the schema, but it is not an error to add new ones.
 The validator of CityJSON (`cjio <https://github.com/tudelft3d/cjio>`_ with the option ``--validate``) does more than simply validate a dataset against the schemas, and will return a *warning* if an attribute is not in the schema, but it is not considered invalid in CityJSON.